Psychosocial adjustment and mental health in former child soldiers: systematic review of the literature and recommendations for future research

 This research demonstrates that children often experience mental health problems following their association with fighting forces, especially if they have been exposed to toxic forms of violence and return to limited family and peer supports as well as community stigma and limited educational and economic opportunities.
 Some mental health problems may plague children for years, particularly if exacerbated by such postconflict factors.
 This article reviews the available quantitative research on psychosocial adjustment and mental health among children (age <18 years) associated with armed forces and armed groups (CAAFAG) – commonly referred to as child soldiers.

-Adolescents, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Conflict, Disability, Displaced population, Extreme violence, Health, Internally displaced population, Mental health, Non-communicable diseases (all), Population displacement, Protection
+Adolescents, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Conflict, Disability, Displaced population, Extreme violence/Accidents, Health, Internally displaced population, Mental health, Non-communicable diseases (all), Population displacement, Protection